sparksi/sector-distribution/themes/sector_starter/README.md

 In order to allow Gulp to perform the chmod run `sudo chown -R <your-user-name> scss/generic/_sprite-mixins.scss` at the root of the theme.

-Rerun the `npm run-script svg:sprite` or `yarn svg:sprite` command and the error should be resolved.
+Rerun the `yarn svg:sprite` command and the error should be resolved.

 #### Working with Sass and Gulp

 To watch for changes to SASS and new SVG's run the following command inside the root of this theme directory.

-`npm run-script watch`

-or with yarn

 `yarn build` (One off production command complies sprites and compiles and lints SCSS, JS, builds SVG sprite...)

-`yarn watch` (Watches Sprites, SCSS and JS and lints SCSS and JS)
+`yarn watch` (Watches Sprites, SCSS and JS and lints SCSS and JS + Source mapping)

 `yarn scss:compile` (+ Source mapping)